HOA Election by Acclamation Timeline

 Prepare Ballots

 Ballots used in any election of directors shall set forth the names of the qualified candidates whose names have been placed in nomination at the time the ballot is issued.
 Unless authorized by the Bylaws or Election Rules, a space for write-in candidates should NOT be included.
-All ballots must state the time by which the ballot must be received in order to be counted and should specify if the time may be extended for purposes of achieving a quorum or allowing additional participation by the members.
+All ballots must state the time by which the ballot must be received to be counted and should specify whether the time may be extended to achieve a quorum or to allow additional participation by the members.

 Distribute Ballot Materials